hashicorp/design-system/website/docs/components/form/super-select/partials/guidelines/guidelines.md

 ![Custom content enabled before the list in both single and multiple variants](/assets/components/form/super-select/super-select-single-variant-footer-with-counter.png =626x*)

 ##### Multiple variant
 The afterOptions and footer default to visible.
-This pattern allows users to expedite the deselection process.
+This buttons allow users to expedite the deselection process.
+The counter (selected / total) is optional.
+Either both or individually may be shown.

 ![Custom content enabled before the list in both single and multiple variants](/assets/components/form/super-select/super-select-multiple-variant-footer-without-counter.png =757x*)